fillumina/Calculator/README.md

 > This is a very easy to configure and extend calculator API.
 > It can process strings and produce any type of solution you need.

-* It parses a string expression according to the rules given by a grammar (includes a boolean grammar, an arithmetic grammar based on doubles and an arithmetic grammar based on BigDecimal) and produces a solution.
+* Parses a string expression according to the rules given by a grammar (includes a boolean grammar, an arithmetic grammar based on doubles and an arithmetic grammar based on BigDecimals) and calculates a solution;
-* It has the possibility to simplify an expression and solve incognita variables in the expression iteratively.
+* Has the possibility to simplify an expression and solve incognita variables in the expression iteratively;
-* It has a grammar builder that helps building your own custom grammars in a very easy and intuitive way.
+* Has a grammar builder that helps building your own custom grammars in a very easy and intuitive way;
-* And at last is reasonably fast to use.
+* And, at last, it's reasonably fast.

-To get a glipse of how to use its API take a look at the tutorial unit test:
+To get a glipse of how to use it take a look at the tutorial unit test:
 [ATutorialTest.java]
 (/src/test/java/com/fillumina/calculator/ATutorialTest.java).

 ## Using the provided grammars to configure a ready to use calculator

-Using one of the three provided grammars it is possible to build a working calculator capable to parse expressions with whitespaces, infinite order of nested parentheses and settable variables.
+Using one of the three provided grammars it is possible to build a calculator capable to parse expressions with whitespaces, infinite order of nested parentheses and settable variables.
 These are the provided grammars:
 * Double arithmetic;